frc5024/webdocs/pitguide.md

 ### Do we use GIT?
 YES!
 Feel free to view and contribute to our code at [github.com/frc5024](https://github.com/frc5024)

+### What camera do we use / Do we use a limelight?
+No. We do not use a limelight, we use a **Microsoft lifecam 3000**

+### What coprocessor do we use?
+We use a **raspberry pi 3B+** rinning WPIlib's vision image.

+### How do we network everything together?
+We have a gigabit ethernet switch mounted on the robot.
+This allows for the Pi and RIO to communicate with eachother and the radio.

 ### What is the most unique part of our code?
 (This will be the preferred answer once we are fully operational with our motion code.)